rabbitmq/rabbitmq-website/site/ec2.md

 This guide assumes familiarity with the general [clustering guide](/clustering.html) as well the guide on [cluster peer discovery](/cluster-formation.html).

-Using RabbitMQ on EC2 is quite similar running it on other platforms.
+Using RabbitMQ on EC2 is quite similar to running it on other platforms.
 However, there are certain minor aspects to EC2 that need to be accounted for.
 They primarily have to do with hostnames and their resolution.